“Anybody near Manchester & available to cover the Saddleworth Moor fires?”

 Photography is quite literally about ‘drawing with light’.
 This light is often especially magical during ‘Golden Hour’ around sunset… the scenes up on those moors were a photographer’s dream.
 Out of destruction & devastation there was stunning beauty….
 No, not you Green Watch!!!

 I have to say that it was an honour & a privilege to be able to spend a few hours up on the Moors with these firefighters.
 They kept an eye on me in case my artistic head took over & I put myself somewhere stupid!!
-A massive thank you to all the crews but especially Wythenshaw – White Watch, Tom from Manchester – Central & not forgetting Steve from Eccles – Green Watch
+A massive thank you to all the crews but especially Wythenshaw – White Watch, Jean-Pierre for letting me get right in the thick of it & keeping an eye on me.
+Not forgetting Steve from Eccles – Green Watch for the lift.

 I hope I caught the feeling of what it was like up there fighting the Saddleworth Moor fire.
 I tried to tell the story from your side…. there are enough photos of burning heather!!!